Have you ever wanted to empty a half dozen rounds of 12-gauge in just a couple of seconds?

 The operation of a semi-auto shotgun is simpler than any manually operated shotgun.

-All a shooter is required to do is to initially charge the weapon via a charging handle.
+All a shooter is required to do is initially charge the weapon via a charging handle.
 After that, the gun will run itself until it’s empty.

 Once it’s empty, the majority of semi-auto shotgun bolts will lock to the rear, giving even the most novice of shooters a clear visual, auditory, and tactile sign that their gun is empty.

-When a pump-action shotgun is empty there is no immediate tactile or audible feedback to let you know.
+When a pump-action shotgun is empty, there is no immediate tactile or audible feedback to let you know.

 The only way to know is to count your rounds, or when it goes click on an empty chamber.